jimlar/valtechdroid/README.md

 * Save status message
 * Manage former employees (use phone nr and date to discard old/renamed employees)
 * Scale the contact image better
-* Handle passwords that start to fail on existing setup
+* Handle passwords that start to fail in existing account setup
 * Edit password credentials